floooh/yakc/web/p030_explorecaos.md

 On a real KC85, the commands **LOAD**, **SAVE** and **VERIFY** are used to load and save data from and to cassettes, and verify a saved file.

 In the emulator, LOAD and VERIFY will simply wait forever.
-For shits and giggles you can try to save some data (make sure you have sound enabled):
+For shitz'n'giggles you can try to save some data (make sure you have sound enabled):

 ![Saving](images/save.png)